microsoft/Windows-IoT-Samples/samples/GroceryStoreSelfCheckout-EdgeAI/README.md

 public static string ModelFileName { get; set; } = "Models\\yolo26x.onnx";
 ```

-At build time, any `EdgeAIKiosk1\Models\*.onnx` file is copied to the output directory.
+At build time, any `EdgeAIKiosk\Models\*.onnx` file is copied to the output directory.
 At runtime, the home screen lists those copied `.onnx` files in the model picker.

 The current loader expects: